pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="TATE">

 <p><span class="speaker" data-speaker="TATE">MR. TATE</span>: That has been considered.
 The manual
 itself is not intended for precisely this sort of thing.
-It is <span style="page" id="page120">[p.120]</span> intended to acquaint the individual scholar or scientist with microphotography and its uses, and to acquaint him with the operation of the simpler types of equipment, the simpler proces ing procedures, utilization of filing media, and so on, so that
+It is <span class="page" id="page120">[p.120]</span> intended to acquaint the individual scholar or scientist with microphotography and its uses, and to acquaint him with the operation of the simpler types of equipment, the simpler proces ing procedures, utilization of filing media, and so on, so that